South Africa's Higgo wins Palmetto Championship at Congaree - News Break

 South Africa's Higgo wins Palmetto Championship at Congaree

+It was a heartbreaking finish for Hadley, seemingly in control at 13 under with three holes to play.
+But he drove into a waste area on the 16th and could not get up and down after missing the 17th and 18th greens to give away victory.

-“I can only imagine what it looked like on TV because it looked freaking awful from my view,” he said.
-“I just didn't have it today.
-It was bad and (I've) got to do better and I will.”
+“I can only imagine what it looked like on TV because it looked freaking awful from my view," Hadley said.
+"I mean, I could barely keep it on the planet.”

-Player later posted his congratulations to Higgo on social media.
-Player called it “one of the most enjoyable things for me to witness in my career.
-He is without a doubt the most humble, well mannered young man that you could wish to meet.
-Watch this space, big things to come!”

-Higgo had won twice on the European Tour in the Canary Islands before playing in the PGA Championships on Kiawah Island, where he tied for 64th.
-He'll head West to Torrey Pines for the U.S. Open next week.

 When Higgo tapped in for par on the 18th, he headed off to wait for a potential playoff.
 Turns out, he didn't need the extra reps as Hadley missed a 10-footer for par to fall to give the rising young player his first signature win.